#datetime

 Description

-Creates a datetime value from numbers representing the year, month, day, hour, minute, and (fractional) second.
-Raises an error if these conditions are not true:
+The #datetime function creates a datetime value from specified numbers representing the year, month, day, hour, minute, and (fractional) second.

 Examples